 - Article 51A (e) to promote harmony and the spirit of common brotherhood amongst all the people of India transcending religious, linguistic and regional or sectional diversities; to renounce practices derogatory to the dignity of women;

 Thus, there is a duty upon every individual to uphold the dignity of women and to renounce any such practices which would derogate the dignity of women.

 Reservation of Seats for Women in an Election to Local Bodies

-Reservation policy is a positive affirmative action so that women can be part of political bodies in the country and play role in lawmaking process of the country.
+The reservation policy is a positive affirmative action so that women can be part of political bodies in the country and play role in the lawmaking process of the country.

-Parliament as of now provides, reservation for women seats in the election of Panchayats and Municipalities under the Articles 243D and 243T which were added through 73rd and 74th Amendments.
+Parliament as of now provides, reservations for women seats in the election of Panchayats and Municipalities under the Articles 243D and 243T which were added through the 73rd and 74th Amendments.

 In extension to the 73rd and 74th Amendments, the Constitution 81st Amendment Bill was introduced in the parliament way back in 1966 to reserve one-third of seats in Lok Sabha and State Assemblies.
 However, this bill has not yet been brought in to shape due to political overtures.

 Constitution of India keenly guards and protects women’s rights and mandates equality with men in all the spheres.
 In addition to it, women are given preferential treatment.
 And if any such intrusion is made on the rights of women, the judiciary check on them.